qclab-quantum/Qtailor/README.md

 circuits:
   -qft\\qft_indep_qiskit_5.qasm

-# about 0.5x the number of CPU cores, for laptop you can set to 4
+# about 0.5 times the number of CPU cores, for laptop you can set to 4
 num_rollout_workers: 4
 ```